 For example, some dog breeds shed unthinkable amounts of hair – a fact that many new owners fail to consider when choosing a breed.

 For some owners, heavy shedding amounts to nothing more than a minor nuisance, but for others (especially allergy sufferers), it can be overwhelming.

-Fortunately, there are a few dog shedding remedies you can try at home.
+Fortunately, there are a few effective dog shedding home remedies that you can add to your efforts.